Aravindgoku/Motion-Planning-Udacity-Project/writeup.md

 ```

 #### 2. Current local position
-To calculate Local position relative to our global home position using the utility function 'global_to_local()':
+To calculate Local position relative to our global home position using the utility function `global_to_local()`:

 ```sh
 current_global_pos = self.global_position